-The recommended download is the Isok zip file "distribution" from PGXN.org.
+When installing from SQL, the recommended download is the Isok zip file "distribution" from PGXN.org.
 It is "pre-built", and so does not require installation of any build tooling.
-If you have this, after unzipping, you can skip over the next sections, which cover disabling features, and cloud installation, and skip straight to Section 2.3.3.
+If you have this, after unzipping, you can skip over the next sections, which cover disabling features, and cloud installation, and skip straight to Section 3.3.3.